 Tue., April 13th – A crew is working on getting the Boat House ready for the season.
 After 40 years of public service as the village clerk and as a councilman, Kelly Faris submits a letter of resignation from Council.
 Patrick and Tina Rogers from PIBEMS meet with the PIB Girl Scout Troop to talk about first aid.

 Wed., April 14th – Bob Stausmire and Tommy Chrysler head out to the west basin on the M/V Islander to set the Camp Perry firing range buoys with the boys from Rescue Marine on the mainland.
-A new house is brought to the island for The McGahee family off of Portsmouth Rd.
+With the help of the local moving companies Cape Coral has, a new house is brought to the island for The McGahee family off of Portsmouth Rd.

 Thu., April 15th – The weather station at the South Bass Island Lighthouse, Station SBIO1, has now been out of order with no reports for three and a half months.
 There’s a beautiful rainbow over the islands after the rain.

 Fri., April 16th – Pasquale’s opens for the season.
 Frosty Bar opens with half priced food rather than the traditional pizza buffet keeping in mind the concerns of the Covid pandemic.
 Tina Rogers and Wendy Chambers officially open the Put-in-Bay Chamber of Commerce office for the season.
 There’s a weather forecast that includes snow for Tuesday after the weekend.
 The first official boat of the season docks at the DeRivera Park’s B-Dock.